 #5 Pet insurance allows you to be able to pick your vet.

-Unlike human health insurance that requires you to see specific doctors, one of the benefits of pet insurance is it gives you the freedom to chose what doctor you want to treat your pet.
+Unlike human health insurance that requires you to see specific doctors, one of the benefits of pet insurance is it gives you the freedom to choose what doctor you want to treat your pet.
 You also do not need a referral from a doctor to see a specialist.
-This is very beneficial for after-hour and holidays, as the specialty hospitals are the only ones open during this time.
+This is very beneficial for after-hours and holidays, as the specialty hospitals are the only ones open during this time.
 It also allows you to be picky about who is treating your pet, so you can find a veterinarian who is a good fit for fido’s temperament and veterinary needs.

 #6 Pet insurance is obtainable for all pets.